The Principles of the Twelve Steps—from Step Twelve of The Twelve Steps and Twelve Traditions of Overeaters Anonymous

 Spiritual awareness.
 I came to understand that God is with us always.
 Spiritual awakening is having a living God in my life; I am taken care of and will get what I need.
 We are enough and are loved for who we are.
 I experience God in my connecting with God in others.
 Connection with God requires work and practice.
 To hear and understand God’s will, I need to clear my mind.

 I came to OA thinking I had a problem with food yet learned I had a problem with life.
-I’ve been blessed beyond anything I every thought to wish for.
+I’ve been blessed beyond anything I ever thought to wish for.

 In All Our Affairs Podcast